phoenixframework/phoenix/guides/phoenix_mix_tasks.md

 With the `--no-ecto` flag, Phoenix will not make either ecto or postgrex a dependency of our application, and it will not create a `repo.ex` file.

-By default, Phoenix will name our OTP application after the name we pass into `phx.new`.
+By default, Phoenix will name our OTP application after the name we pass into `mix phx.new`.
 If we want, we can specify a different OTP application name with the `--app` flag.

 ```console
 $  mix phx.new task_tester --app hello